Your care: support and advice Getting support

 How to find your GP

-If you need to register with a GP practise or find the address of a GP practise that you are already registered with please visit the NHS Choices website.
+If you need to register with a GP practise or find the address of a GP practise that you are already registered with please visit the NHS website.

-Need to talk now?
+Important: Need to talk now?

 It is difficult to know exactly what to do when someone that we care about is distressed but there are some links to useful sites below which we hope will help.